ktlotleng/Simple-Weather-App-Demo-Using-Java-Retrofit/README.md

 The application pulls data from https://www.metaweather.com/api/ using Retrofit.
 The API endpoint is in a JSON format.
 The app also uses Jetpack components.

 # How the app backend works
-1. The app uses a RecyclerView to display the weather for 5 days.
+1. The app uses a RecyclerView to display the weather for the next 5 days.
 2. Retrofit reads data from https://www.metaweather.com/api/, the data is in a form of a JSON.
 3. The data is displayed onto the RecyclerView.
 4. The app only fetches the following data; location (city name),woeid, date, the temperate, weather condition and the icon of the weather condition.